Wall-E custom engagement ring box

 The big help was this Wall-E builders club and they reverse engineered the character to build the full scale working robot, some of them can be found on Youtube.
 They have all their plans published for free, just sign in, browse and learn.

 They did amazing job, the plans are professionally drawn with all the dimensions and 3d views, what saved me countless hours watching DVD trying to capture the images of the character from all angles.
 I still had to scale their drawings and prepare my own parts for laser cutting in styrene sheets.
 It was many of them, especially when making the tracks driving mechanism.
 To give you an idea, each of this 2 little parts on photo below was made of 59 separate pieces, assembled together and sanded.

 This was the moment when I regretted that I didn’t buy this toy as a base platform.
 The only thing that kept me going, was the thought, that injection molded parts would probably lack of some details and here, I could make what I needed.

 The ring is resting on this little pillow, hidden inside.
 The small copper slider is made at the bottom so it can be pushed to reveal the surprise.

 The best part was the painting stage.
-I could finally see it assembled and painting the rust is my favourite now.
-The basic colours were made with spray paints to get nice and even yellow colour or random dots on rusted areas where I used few shades of greys and browns.
+I could finally see it assembled and painting the rust is my favorite now.
+The basic colors were made with spray paints to get nice and even yellow color or random dots on rusted areas where I used few shades of grays and browns.
 It was later refined with fine brushes and acrylics.
 It was great, but I had to be careful not to overdo it, so it doesn’t look too much like a trash.
 It will at the end hold the very expensive piece of jewelry.